nishanmudalige/BookClubCVExample/ReadMe.md

 ### Leave One Out Cross Validation (LOOCV)

-Replicate the results in Figure 5.4
+Replicate the result in the right left panel in Figure 5.4

 ``` r
 set.seed(9)